xray-forge/stalker-xrf-engine/src/README.md

 ## engine

-This directory contains the source code for the engine mod.
+Contains engine source code.

+## fixtures

+Contains code related to test mocks and utilities.

 ## resources

-This directory contains all assets that should be copied to the target root folder when building the engine modification.
+Contains all assets that should be copied to the target root folder when building the engine modification.

 ## typedefs

-This directory contains all types definitions used in project.
+Contains all types definitions used in project.